 Board of Directors

-Chairman: C. Scott Pryor (J.D., University of Wisconsin; M.A., Reformed Theological Seminary) is currently a member of the faculty of Campbell University School of Law.
-He previously served on the faculty at Regent University School of Law from 1998-2015.
-He has also been a visiting professor at Handong International School of Law in Pohang, South Korea and has taught as a Fulbright Scholar at the National Law University in Jodhpur, India.
-See his writings on the relationship of the Christian faith to the law of contracts, the influence of Puritanism on contract law, Indian contract law, natural law, human rights, and other matters at his SSRN Author page.
+Chairman: C. Scott Pryor (J.D., University of Wisconsin; M.A., Reformed Theological Seminary) is currently a member of the faculty of Campbell University School of Law, previously serving on the faculty at Regent University School of Law from 1998-2015.
+He has been a visiting professor at Handong International School of Law in Pohang, South Korea and has taught and researched as a Fulbright Scholar in Jodhpur and Delhi, India.
+See his writings on the relationship of the Christian faith to the law of contracts, the influence of Puritanism on contract law, bankruptcy law, Indian contract law, natural law, human rights, and other matters at his SSRN Author page.
 You can follow Scott’s occasional thoughts on his blog, PryorThoughts.

 Dr. Brian J. Auten (Ph.D, University of Reading (UK)) currently serves as a supervisory intelligence analyst with a government agency in Washington, DC.
 He has lectured for the FBI Academy at Quantico, the Department of Defense, and the National Intelligence University.
 He is the author of Carter’s Conversion: The Hardening of American Defense Policy (University of Missouri Press, 2008), and has also publishes on security, ethics, and 20th-21st century American religious history for a wide range of outlets.